 What was once a fishing village in 1855 and a battleground during World War II has turned into one of the most must-see cities in Malaysia.
 Johor Bahru, a 150-year-old city, has accelerated its urban development with new suburbs and industrial estates.
-As a result, it has become the country’s second-largest urban area.
+As a result, it has become the country’s second-largest metropolitan area.
 With that being said, here are some of the things you can do in Johor Bahru:

 Jalan Tan Hiok Nee is a neighborhood infused with multiple cultures.
 As one of the oldest areas in Johor Bahru, the area has plenty of activities to offer.

-Some of the things you can do is go on a food trip since there are plenty of restaurants and cafes and purchase exotic products in antique shops.
+One of the things you can do is go on a food trip since there are plenty of restaurants and cafes and purchase exotic products in antique shops.

-The architecture is also a sight to behold as there are plenty of colonial structures such as Chinese style shophouses.
+The architecture is also a sight to behold as there are plenty of colonial structures such as Chinese-style shophouses.

 Johor Zoo is a must-visit for animal and wildlife lovers.
-It is actually recognized as one of the oldest zoos in Southeast Asia, built in 1928.
+It is actually recognized as one of the oldest zoos in Southeast Asia, built-in 1928.

 Located at the heart of Johor Bahru, there are more than 100 species of animals such as elephants, gorillas, lions, and flamingoes.

 You can also interact with the animals during feeding times.
 Also, feel free to get a quick bite as the zoo offers eateries.

 The Johor Bahru Old Chinese Temple is a 140-year-old architecture built by Chinese religious leaders during the 19th century.
 It is an easily recognizable venue because of its vibrant red and outer white wall color scheme.